Itzyathu-Developer/Mumb.AI/README.md

 # Decidr AI 🚦

 ## Problem
-Mumbai’s traffic is unpredictable, and people struggle to make optimal route decisions due to lack of structured insights.
+Mumbai’s traffic is unpredictable, and people struggle to make optimal route decisions due to a lack of structured insights.

 ## Solution
 Decidr AI combines AI-driven predictions with real-time community observations to provide smarter route decisions.